-The population of British Columbia, in 2021, was 5.2 million, and it is the third most populated province in Canada.
+The population of British Columbia was 5,399,118 in the first quarter of 2023, and it is the third most populated province in Canada.
 The largest city in British Columbia is Vancouver and the capital of the province is Victoria.

 There are many great cities in British Columbia, all with their own characteristics and a high standard of living across the board.
 With so much choice, it can be challenging to choose which places are the best to live in British Columbia.